+Modernism: Background

-Lecture 8: Modernism and the Novel Modernism: Background By the end of the 19^{th} century, artists and novelists were already becoming \diamond unsatisfied with realism.
-Rejection of Realism and Naturalism became common 🔹 a wide range of experimental and avant-garde trends (all the -isms: dadaism, surrealism, expressionism, futurism, etc.) A reaction to the modern, urban experience 🔹 A rejection of bourgeois values 🔹 Discontinuity and Fragmentation Realism stressed the role of art as a mirror of social reality, the values of bourgeois society, and notions of progress.
-Modernism questioned art's capability to reflect reality, questioned the coherence of that reality, the bourgeois values of society and the notions of progress and happiness.
-Life and reality are not coherent or simple and it is an illusion to think that the novel or art in general can simply depict them like a mirror.
-Bourgeois values and morality are fake and superficial What modernism stressed instead was:
+- ❖ By the end of the 19th century, artists and novelists were already becoming unsatisfied with realism. - Rejection of Realism and Naturalism became common. - a wide range of experimental and avant-garde trends (all the -isms: dadaism, surrealism, expressionism, futurism, etc.) - A reaction to the modern, urban experience - A rejection of the bourgeois values

+Discontinuity and Fragmentation

+- Realism stressed the role of art as a mirror of social reality, the values of bourgeois society, and notions of progress. - Modernism questioned art's capability to reflect reality, questioned the coherence of that reality, the bourgeois values of society and the notions of progress and happiness. - ❖ Life and reality are not coherent or simple and it is an illusion to think that the novel or art in general can simply depict them like a mirror. - ❖ Bourgeois values and morality are fake and superficial

+What modernism stressed instead was:

-Discontinuity and fragmentation 🔹
+- Discontinuity and fragmentation

-Juxtaposition and multiple points of view 🔹
+- Juxtaposition and multiple points of view

-Lack of a unitary self 🔹
+- Emphasis on individualism

-"Self" is seen as artificial, a social fiction 🔹
+- "Self" is seen as artificial, a social fiction

-The individual is stripped of the traditional defining categories of personhood 🔹
+- The individual is stripped of the traditional defining categories of personhood

 Modernist fiction

 Stressed:

-Crisis rather than coherent reality 🔹 Attempts to represent multiple truths as reflected in consciousness and the psyche 🔹 Rejection of external, unitary, coherent appearance of realist conventions Stresses a lack of causality (chaos) Insufficiency of language (incapability to represent) Oppositional relations between the individual and the social, (the alienation of the individual in his/her social environment) Antibourgeois (because bourgeois values and lifestyle are fake and superficial) Uses first person narrator, and he/she is often unreliable, reflecting the difficulty to represent reality Reflects a sense of urban dislocation and alienation Works by male writers tend to be misogynistic 🔹 Compare: Édouard Manet, "Breakfast in the Studio" (Realist Art)
+- Crisis rather than coherent reality - Attempts to represent multiple truths as reflected in consciousness and the psyche - Rejection of external, unitary, coherent appearance of realist conventions - Stresses a lack of causality (chaos) - Insufficiency of language (incapability to represent) - Oppositional relations between the individual and the social, (the alienation of the individual in his/her social environment) - Antibourgeois (because bourgeois values and lifestyle are fake and superficial) - Uses first person narrator, and he/she is often unreliable, reflecting the difficulty to represent reality - Reflects a sense of urban dislocation and alienation - ❖ Works by male writers tend to be misogynistic

+Compare: Édouard Manet, "Breakfast in the Studio"

+❖ (Realist Art)